 Written by Cristina Figaredo and Diptasri BasuHave an idea for a case study?
 Print

 What did and didn't work

 Stakeholder Engagement Good

-There was no direct involvement of HMRC or the Treasury in UC, but HMRC was engaged in some aspects, for example in the Real Time Information (RTI) pilot: "HMRC met its milestone to start its RTI pilot in April 2012 and by the end of July 2012 the system was handing records for 1.8 million employees in 700 PAYE schemes with Ministers confident of ensuring full RTI coverage of employers by October 2013".
+There was no direct involvement of HMRC or the Treasury in UC, but HMRC was engaged in some aspects, for example in starting the Real Time Information (RTI) pilot in April 2012.
+RTI is an IT system for employers to instantly report PAYE (Pay As You Earn) payments to HMRC rather than waiting to the end of the fiscal year.
+By late July 2012 the RTI platform provided records for 1.8 million workers across 700 different PAYE systems.
+Ministers expected employers to be have full RTI coverage by October 2013.

 There were a number of private sector organisations involved in the IT project tasked with delivering the scheme, using an agile methodology.
-"However, experts say that the project was never truly agile in the first place.
+However, according to New Statesman, “experts say that the project was never truly agile in the first place.
 This was due to the way contracts with fixed features were set up with major IT suppliers such as IBM, Accenture, Atos and Hewlett-Packard, and the requirements for a 'big bang' launch in October 2013 (a deadline which, of course, it missed).”